 People that are actively involved in the business world keep on using some technical terms so frequently.
 Many times, they even forget that those industry jargons are not understandable to everyone.
-Same is the condition of ERP software; they are the essential tools for the experts, but maybe a complicated term for the beginners.
+The same is the condition of ERP software; they are the essential tools for the experts, but maybe a complicated term for beginners.

-So, when you are interested to know how ERP differs from traditional accounting software, it is good to check in-depth details about both these topics.
+So, If you are interested to know the difference between ERP and accounting software, it is good to check in-depth details about both these topics.
 It is observed that many people use these terms interchangeably, but in actual ERP and Accounting software are two different things.
 Their functionality and applications vary by a considerable level.

 Major Differences Between ERP and Accounting Software:

-But you need to understand that both are different from one another, before you can decide which will suit your needs better.
+But you need to understand the difference between ERP and accounting software before you can decide which will suit your needs better.

 ERP Vs. Accounting Software:

 The basic difference between both these terms is that the accounting software usually helps to covers areas like banking; accounts payable, receivable; financial reporting, and some basic sales recordings.
 In simple terms, accounting software is designed to manage a few specific business areas.
 However, ERP software further includes the basic functionality of accounting along with few additional abilities to manage logistic requirements, supply chain, warehouse, inventory, eCommerce, and contact management as well.
 ERP can be better defined as a fully integrated tool with an end-to-end solution for businesses.

 Let’s find out the three major differences between accounting software and ERP:

 1. While the best free accounting software manages the company’s accounts or how your money moves, ERP is a business software that helps you to track your inventory management, tangible and intangible assets, invoicing, order fulfillment, job costing, etc.